Have questions? Mail aitxchallenge@gmail.com !

 Will we be asked to recommend non-intervention medical tests?

 We will not ask you to recommend surveillance steps (e.g., imaging studies) following a diagnosis.
-Results of such studies provided in the input patient.phenotype field and/or as part of the question stem are considered in scope.
+Results of such studies provided in the input patient.clinical_context field and/or as part of the question stem are considered in scope.
 For example, MRI evidence of gadolinium enhancement in X-linked Adrenoleukodystrophy patients indicates eligibility for haematopoietic stem cell transplantation, whereas an MRI showing no contrast enhancement would not indicate treatment.

 What if there are no established targeted therapies or clinical trials?

 Established therapies and active clinical trials may not exist for every case, but when they are available, identifying them accurately is especially important.
-Phase 2 submissions that miss these key opportunities may see a notable impact on helpfulness and comprehensiveness scores.

 Are only established (e.g., not under development) drug repurposing methods valid?